Charnwood, Australian Capital Territory

 Charnwood (/ˈtʃɑːrnwʊd/) is a suburb in the Belconnen district of Canberra located within the Australian Capital Territory, Australia.

+Charnwood is bounded by Ginninderra Drive, Tillyard Drive, Kerrigan Street, Townson Crescent, Belconnen Netball Association courts and the Charnwood district playing fields.

 Design

 Charnwood's estate design was based on the Radburn principle.
 Under this design, houses were to face common parkland, with the suburb's streets servicing garages situated at the rear of the houses.
 The design failed in its application, however, as home owners built fences around the "park side" of their blocks, effectively screening the houses away from the common parkland.
 This created long, narrow, fenced walkways, with poor lighting and no neighbourhood surveillance.
 The original design for the network of pathways was to make it possible to walk from any point in the suburb to any other without directly crossing a road; pedestrian bridges can be used to cross the few major streets within the suburb.

+Facilities

+Shopping

-Charnwood is the location of the Charnwood centre shopping area which serves surrounding suburbs.
-The shopping centre includes several fast food outlets, a branch of the Labor Club, a Shell Service Station and a Woolworths.
-An emergency services station incorporating ambulance, fire and rescue services was opened in October 2013 by the Minister for Police and Emergency Services, and is located near the Charnwood shops at the south-west corner of Lhotsky Street and Tillyard Drive abutting Ginninderra Dr.
+Charnwood has multiple facilities, including the Charnwood centre shopping area, which serves some of the surrounding suburbs; the shopping centre includes several fast food outlets, cafe's, a laundromat, a branch of the Labor Club, an Australia Post LPO, a Reddy Express/Shell Service Station and a Woolworths.

+Sporting

+The Charnwood District Playing Fields are located in Charnwood on Lhotsky Street and are home to the Ginninderra "The Tigers" athletics club during the track season (October – March).
+Next to the playing fields is the Belconnen Netball Association Courts.

 Education

-Charnwood is home to Charnwood-Dunlop Primary School, Saint Thomas Aquinas Catholic Primary School, Saint Thomas Aquinas Catholic Church and Charnwood High School (now closed and housing the Canberra Christian Life Centre and the Brindabella Christian College Charnwood Campus).
+Charnwood is home to Charnwood-Dunlop Primary School, Saint Thomas Aquinas Catholic Primary School, Saint Thomas Aquinas Catholic Church, and the Brindabella Christian College Charnwood Campus.

+Other

+The West Belconnen Ambulance Station and the West Belconnen Fire Station are located at shared facility incorporating ambulance, fire and rescue services was opened in October 2013 by the Minister for Police and Emergency Services, and is located near the Charnwood shops, adjacent to the service station, in-between Lhotsky Street and Ginninderra Drive.